aaraujof/TFG-Videojocs/README.md

 The explanatory video is inside the "Explanatory video" folder.

-The Project executable is inside the "Executable" folder.
+The executable of the videogame is inside the "Executable" folder.